 The IANA registries include critical parameters that are specified by RFCs in the Internet Engineering Task Force (IETF), the Internet Research Task Force (IRTF), and the Independent Submission Stream.
 The availability and integrity of these parameter registries are paramount and need to be clearly illustrated to the community through formal key performance indicators (KPI).
 Currently, metrics on the availability of services provided by ICANN org are not available to the community.
 Stakeholders need that information to assess the SSR aspects of these services over time.

-ICANN org may also find the creation of KPIs for the DNS Root Zone (including DNSSEC, availability, integrity, abuse, etc.) to be the most efficient way to measure, track, and communicate to the community the data trends involving the Root Zone.
+ICANN org may also find the creation of KPIs for the DNS root zone (including DNSSEC, availability, integrity, abuse, etc.) to be the most efficient way to measure, track, and communicate to the community the data trends involving the root zone.

 Useful KPIs may include, but are not limited to:

-the propagation delay of root zone changes to instances;
+The propagation delay of root zone changes to instances.

-DNS Root Zone (including DNSSEC, availability, integrity, etc.), so that third-parties can track SSR aspects;
+DNS root zone (including DNSSEC, availability, integrity, etc.), so that third-parties can track SSR aspects.

-measures that demonstrate the size, growth, and composition of the IANA registries and the global network availability of these registries;
+Measures that demonstrate the size, growth, and composition of the IANA registries and the global network availability of these registries.

 SSR2 Recommendation 22: Service Measurements

 22.1.
-For each service that ICANN org has authoritative purview over, including root-zone and gTLD-related services as well as IANA registries, ICANN org should create a list of statistics and metrics that reflect the operational status (such as availability and responsiveness) of that service, and publish a directory of these services, data sets, and metrics on a single page on the icann.org web site, such as under the Open Data Platform.
+For each service that ICANN org has authoritative purview over, including root zone and gTLD-related services as well as IANA registries, ICANN org should create a list of statistics and metrics that reflect the operational status (such as availability and responsiveness) of that service, and publish a directory of these services, data sets, and metrics on a single page on the icann.org web site, such as under the Open Data Platform.
 ICANN org should produce measurements for each of these services as summaries over both the previous year and longitudinally (to illustrate baseline behavior).

 22.2.
 ICANN org should request community feedback annually on the measurements.
 That feedback should be considered, publicly summarized after each report, and incorporated into follow-on reports.
 The data and associated methodologies used to measure these reports’ results should be archived and made publicly available to foster reproducibility.